 A rider assumes a varying level of responsibility for repair or replacement after an incident.
-This amount is the deductible, since it’s deducted off the insurance company’s payout.
+This amount is the deductible since it’s deducted from the insurance company’s payout.
 The chosen level of deductible affects the cost of the motorcycle insurance policy.
 A rider selecting a $300 deductible transfers more responsibility to the insurance company and therefore pays more per month.
 Selecting a $1,500 deductible has the opposite effect.
 However, the rider must pay more if and when an accident occurs.
 Each rider has their own comfort level with respect to deductible amounts.

 How are Motorcycle Insurance Premiums Calculated?

-- The rider’s personal history: traffic tickets and previous insurance claim history; years of experience as a rider; age, gender and marital status.
+- The rider’s personal history: traffic tickets and previous insurance claim history; years of experience as a rider; age, gender, and marital status.

-- Motorcycle information: make and model; engine size and maximum speed, options and modifications.
+- Motorcycle information: make and model; engine size and maximum speed, options, and modifications.

 - Home address: insurance claim information from the area in which a rider lives factors into insurance cost.
-Some areas are more expensive due to high number of accidents or accident claims.
+Some areas are more expensive due to a high number of accidents or accident claims.

 Where can I find motorcycle insurance?

 As mentioned, motorcycle policies are a specialty product and not all insurers offer coverage.
 Riders who already have car insurance coverage can check with their existing insurer.
-If that company offers motorcycle coverage, the rider may qualify for a multi vehicle discount, saving a percentage on both car and cycle.
-Combining insurance on an existing policy is often more affordable than purchasing stand alone coverage for a motorcycle.
+If that company offers motorcycle coverage, the rider may qualify for a multi-vehicle discount, saving a percentage on both car and cycle.
+Combining insurance on an existing policy is often more affordable than purchasing stand-alone coverage for a motorcycle.

-Given the sense of community shared by motorcyclists, fellow riders, motorcycle shops and clubs may provide leads to agents, brokers and companies sympathetic to riders.
+Given the sense of community shared by motorcyclists, fellow riders, motorcycle shops, and clubs may provide leads to agents, brokers, and companies sympathetic to riders.
 Motorcycle publications may also feature insurance companies as advertisers.